Pure connection formalism for gravity: Feynman rules and the graviton-graviton scattering: Graviton-graviton scattering

 We now compute the first example of an amplitude that is zero in GR, but non-zero in a general parity-violating theory (the $+++$ amplitude encountered in the previous section is zero once the momentum is taken to be real and the momentum conservation is imposed).

+The first check that we need to do is that both for this, and the $++++$ amplitude only the 4-vertices with at least 4 derivatives can contribute, and so it is sufficient to restrict one's attention to (\ref{L4-M}).
+Let us first run the argument for the all plus case.
+Here we have 4 reference spinors $q^{A'}$, and these need to be contracted with something else than themselves.
+Therefore, one must have at least 4 derivatives.
+The same argument also works in the case $-+++$, if one chooses the positive helicity reference spinors to be equal to the momentum spinor for the negative helicity state.

-Let us first check that there cannot be any contribution from the 4-valent vertices.
+Let us now check that there cannot be any contribution to this amplitude from the 4-valent vertices.
 Since we have one negative helicity, only the vertices in (\ref{4vert-asd}) could contribute, with the negative helicity inserted into one of the ASD legs, i.e. where the contraction of the derivative with the connection is of the form $\partial^E_{M'} a_{EABN'}$.
 However, such a leg gets necessarily contracted with another ASD leg, where we will have a positive helicity graviton.
 As usual, we can choose the reference momenta of all positive helicity gravitons to be the same and equal to the momenta of the negative one.
 Let the negative helicity graviton be of momentum $k_1$, then we choose $p^{A'}=1^{A'}$.
 It is now easy to see that the primed index contraction will give that of $p^{A'}$ with itself, and so these 4-valent graph diagrams cannot contribute.

-It remains to compute contributions from the 3-valent graphs.
-There are two types of vertices that we have, namely (\ref{V-1}) and (\ref{V-2}).
-Since there is one negative helicity we cannot have just twice the (\ref{V-2}) vertex.
-Thus, it is either twice the usual GR vertex (\ref{V-1}), or a combination of (\ref{V-1}) and (\ref{V-2}).
+Another way to phrase this argument is to note that there is always a red line connecting at least one pair of vertices in (\ref{4vert-asd}).
+Such red lines give a contraction of the reference spinors $p^{A'}$, or of these reference spinors with the momentum spinors $1^{A'}$, and this gives a zero result.